Engine will not start and run?

 • 1 POST

 While driving 65mph the cars check engine light came on and I had a total loss of power.
 I coasted to the side of the road.
 When turning the ignition, I do not get any belt rotation, but it sounds like the starter is running.
 I have a good battery.
 I have a good coil - within resistance ratings and I tried a new one without effect.
 I get codes 12 and 21 with the blinking engine light test.
 Code 12 is leading me to the distributor.
-I do get a pos.
-Voltage 12v at the coil when in start position.
+I do get a pos. voltage 12v at the coil when in start position.
 My guess is the ignition control module is bad, but I don't have a way to test this (and I don't know if that would cause the car not to start?)
 I don't have a spark at the plugs.
 Would the belts move a little from the starter even without a spark?

-Tuesday, December 29th, 2020 AT 9:33 AM (Merged)
+Dec 29, 2020 at 9:33 AM (Merged)

 RASMATAZ